Kizaki

 • JSONB file metadata on the owning row

-• use a separate attachment entity for collections of files
+• Use a separate attachment entity for collections

-• keep all authorization on the owning entity, not in an imagined storage policy layer
+• Keep all authorization on the owning entity

-• treat upload confirmation as the moment the entity truly adopts the file
+• Treat upload confirmation as the moment the entity adopts the file

 Network Policy

-network controls which external services server-side code is allowed to reach.
+network controls which external services server-side code can reach.

 network {